sr-stanley/adds-vm-creation/README.md

 <h1>Creating and configuring a Domain Controller VM and Client VM within Azure VMs</h1>

 This tutorial outlines the creation of a **Domain Controller Virtual Machine** and **Client Virtual Machine** within **Azure**.
 After creation, we will configure DNS settings so that both VMs can communicate over the network.
-The end goal of this tutorial will be to install **Active Directory** and simulate workflows inside of Active Directory.<br />
+The end goal of this series of tutorials will be to install **Active Directory** and simulate workflows inside of Active Directory.<br />

 <h2>Environments, Technologies and Tools Used</h2>